Womoemy/Womoemy/README.md

 #### 👋 Hi,
 I’m Womo Ebiobowei.
 I'm a Software Developer from Nigeria.
-- 👀 I’m interested in building beautiful projects with second to none user experiences.
+- 👀 I’m interested in building beautiful projects with second-to-none user experiences.
-- 🌱 I’m currently learning Django.
+- 🌱 I’m currently searching for my next Frontend role.
-- 💞️ I’m looking to collaborate on cool projects driving change in personal finance, health and growth written in Django and React.
+- 💞️ I’m looking to collaborate on cool projects driving change in personal finance, health and growth written in NextJS, TypeScript and React.
-- 💬 Ask me about *HTML, CSS, JavaScript, Django and React*.
+- 💬 Ask me about *HTML, CSS, JavaScript, TypeScript, React and NextJS*.
 - 📫 You can reach me via [e-mail](mailto:womoemiebiobowei@gmail.com?subject=[GitHub]%20Hi%20Womo)

 #### Connect with me: